cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 `on_observation`: *function(protobuf class instance)* - If defined, this function will be called when an observation is received.
 The observation received is of the class defined as observation space for the appropriate actor class specified in section `actor_classes:observation:space` in `cogment.yaml` for the appropriate actor class.

-`on_reward`: *function(protobuf class instance)* - If defined, this function will be called when a reward is received.
-The reward received is of the type `cogment.Reward`.
+`on_reward`: *function(Reward instance)* - If defined, this function will be called when a reward is received.
+The reward received is of the type `Reward`.

 `on_message`: *function(int, protobuf class instance)* - If defined, this function will be called when a new message arrives.
 The class is of the type sent by the originator.
 It is the responsibility of the actor to manage the type received.